phaag/nfdump/README.md

 format by reading/writing files: __./nfdump -r old-flowfile -y -w new-flowfile__

 ### Improvements
 A lot of old code has been removed and rewritten for Nfdump-1.7.
-Additionally nfdump is now a multi-threaded program and uses parallel threads mainly for reading, writing and processing flows as well as for sorting.
+- nfdump is now a multi-threaded program and uses parallel threads mainly for reading, writing and processing flows as well as for sorting.
 This may result in a 2 to 3 times faster flow processing, depending on the tasks.
 The speed improvement also heavily depends on the hardware (SSD/HD) and flow compression